The Suicide of Rachel Foster

 The Suicide of Rachel Foster is a 2020 adventure video game developed by One-O-One Games and published by Daedalic Entertainment.
 Set in December 1993, the story follows Nicole Wilson returning to her family's hotel to inspect and sell it.
 Ten years prior, Nicole and her mother left the Timberline Hotel after learning of her father's affair with the teenaged Rachel Foster.
 After being forced to stay longer than expected due to a snowstorm, Nicole decides to investigate Rachel's mysterious suicide with the assistance of the Federal Emergency Management Agency (FEMA) agent Irving Crawford, her only contact with the outside world.
 The player controls Nicole as she navigates the Timberline Hotel, collecting various items to solve puzzles and progress with the story, all the while using a mobile phone to converse with Irving.

 One-O-One Games aimed to make a horror game that created fear from suspense rather than traditional monsters, developing the narrative and gameplay simultaneously to complement each other.
 The game was set in a hotel due to the developers' belief this would elicit fear and claustrophobia in players; in particular, the Overlook Hotel from the horror film The Shining (1980) served as inspiration for the Timberline Hotel.
 One-O-One Games designed The Suicide of Rachel Foster as a walking simulator to explore real-life topics, due to the genre's focus on narrative and exploration.
 They sought professional advice to portray delicate topics such as child sexual abuse and suicide compassionately.

 Daedalic released The Suicide of Rachel Foster for Windows in February 2020, for PlayStation 4 and Xbox One in September 2020, and for Nintendo Switch in October 2021.
 The game received mixed reviews from critics.
 Praise was aimed at the setting and sound design, as well as at Nicole and Irving, their relationship, and the actors' performances.
 The plot and mystery, as well as some gameplay aspects, received a mixed reception.
 Critics responded negatively to the depiction of child sexual abuse and suicide, arguing the game does not handle these topics sensitively; the ending was criticized for forcing players to participate in an interactive suicide attempt.
-A sequel, The Fading of Nicole Wilson, was announced in October 2024 and is scheduled for release in 2025.
+A sequel, Curse of the Crimson Stag (originally titled The Fading of Nicole Wilson) was announced in October 2024 and is set to release in 2026.